sufiyan-syed0921/market-validation-fsy/product_reviews/README.md

 ### Inspect Row Counts for Product Review Data Files

-Given the webscraping program did not include pagination functionality, the program needed to be ran every page available of product reviews.
-This left us with multiple csv files that needed to be concetenated and cleaned to create the analysis file.
-Given we are working with multiple files, I started off with a check to count the rows of each .csv file while also counting the rows of the concatenated file to ensure no duplicate or missing rows.
+Since the web scraping program can only scrape the reviews shown on a single page, multiple CSV files are generated and each correspond to a different page of reviews for the same product listing.
+These csv files need to be concetenated and cleaned to create the analysis dataset for each product.
+Given we are working with multiple files, I started off with a check to count the rows of each .csv file while also counting the rows of the concatenated object to ensure no duplicate or missing rows are induced in the processed dataset.

 This code below assumes each individual .csv file of review data starts with the same name and is in your current working directory.